intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 It is quite natural to describe the allocation on the PLRU tree in a recursive routine.
-Here we show the routine written in software returning an integer for the LRU `way` given a list of integers capturing the state of the tree.
+Here we show the routine written in software returning an integer for the LRU `way` given a list of integers capturing the 0/1 state of the tree nodes (the vector of nodes is stored as seen from left to right).

 ```dart
  1 int allocPLRU(List<int> v, {int base = 0}) {